VDelv/Survival-Shooter-VR/README.md

 # Survival-Shooter-VR

-Game developped with Unity2019.2, compatibility with HTC-vive.
+Mini-Game developped with Unity2019.2, compatibility with HTC-vive.

 To play the game: